-Transcript of the interview made by the Researcher in New York, in November of 1994.
+Transcript of the interview made by researcher in New York, 1994.

 It is approved by Mitch Ross.

 Plexus acted in 1982-83 as an art performance space, for one and half year, and then in the mid of 1984 moved in the Lower East Side as The Shuttle Theatre which acted more as an art jazz night club.
-I started during this period to exchange ideas and books on the work by Nobert Wierner with Sandro.Plexus Black Box as concept came later.
+I started during this period to exchange ideas and books on the work by Nobert Wierner with Sandro.
+Plexus Black Box as concept came later.
 It is a computer term but it is also a metaphor for what cannot be defined.
 In all computers programs what they do not understand goes in a black box.
 Plexus Black Box project is basically a container for all miscellanies archetypes of art which are not explainable, when they not fit in the existing stereotypes of artworlds of music, theatre, visual art, etc. Plexus every two -three years goes into a reborn phase, redefining what is going to do and Plexus Black Box serves for it.
-The big problem that Plexus is facing is money.
-A community-based urban intelligentsia, placed in different cities in the world, is the today core of Plexus and each has theoretically pieces of the original archetype of Plexus Black Box turned into a metaphor.
+The big problem that Plexus is facing is community-based money. intelligentsia, placed in different cities in the world, is the today core of Plexus and each has theoretically pieces of the original archetype of Plexus Black Box turned into a metaphor.
 None knows what it is and what they are doing with it.
 But it allow all Plexus people to feel part of that culture and to make their own definition of it, which is fine because more information goes into and more information has to be defined.
 Plexus Black Box is an artform of artificial intelligence which about nobody knows in advance because it is made as an happening with no money.
-In the end, the methodology of the conceptual Plexus Black Box may be considered as the methodology of the construction of a Faustian toy, in which more non useful information goes in there, in turn in Plexus Black Box more metamorphosis will come out.
+In the end, the methodology of the conceptual "Plexus

-Mitch Ross, as master of ceremony, presented Plexus 6, a Zone for the Next Zone, a cabaret program, held in 1983, at the Plexus pspace in the Chelsea neighborhood of Manhattan.
-It was conceived as an open flexible multiform container for all miscellany of performances which could not fit into "traditional" experimental multimedia programs.
-Ross was exploring new ideas and their implications, like cybernetics and Norbert Wierner's concern of "the human use of the human being."
-Mitch describes Plexus cybernetic retroactive control and its ethical concern on reflective feedback shaping through several "reborn phases, "Plexus Black Box," as an open artificial artform that offers the opportunity to many people to feel part of a cultural context, without knowing in advance the full picture of it and their reason for doing it.
+Mitch was the m.c. of Plexus 6, a Zone for the Next Zone, in 1983, at the Plexus performance space He conceived it as an open container for all miscellany of performances which could not fit "traditional" multimedia shows.
+He explored new ideas implications, and their like cybernetics and Norbert Wierner's concern of "the human use of the human being."
+He describes Plexus cybernetic retroactive control and its several "reborn phases.
+"Plexus Black Box" for him is an open artificial artform that offers the opportunity to many people to feel part of a cultural context, without knowing in advance the full picture of it and their reason for doing it.